The Happenings on Shaw Hill

 I called Dr. Scotts today, and told him more of the story.

-“Does it always happen at night?”
+“Does it always happen at night?” he asked.

 It did.